AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/Appendix_A_OOP.rst

     - The system can be activated and deactivated.

-        - During activation, the system's values are reset.
+        - During activation, the system's value is reset.

     - Its current value (in floating-point) can be retrieved.

-        - This value is the average of the two internal floating-point values.

     - Its current state (activated or deactivated) can be retrieved.